neuroailab/barrel/README.md

 - `cmake`
 - `boost`, for parsing the config files
-- `bullet`, we use this as physic engine
+- `bullet`, we use this as physic engine.
+We also required that the build of bullet is done in "bullet\_build" under bullet source code directory.

 ### Using cmake